Project Stream Selection Process

 - What kind of resources does the project need?
 Does it go beyond what the micro-grant can provide?

 Up to fifteen projects from the project stream (two from each region and three additional projects from across Canada) will be selected to receive a micro-grant and will also be honoured at the national celebration.
-The chosen submissions will have their projects included in a booklet and showcased through NCTR’s social media promotion of Imagine a Canada, the NCTR website, and in Truth and Reconciliation Week 2023.
+The chosen submissions will have their projects included in a booklet and showcased through NCTR’s social media promotion of Imagine a Canada and the NCTR website.

 The youth lead and up to two additional project representatives will be expected to give a short presentation of their project at the national celebration.
 Furthermore, youth from this stream will be expected to give a short update on the progress of their project and will engage with select classrooms from across the country to talk about Reconciliation and share their project.